Event-Triggered Control for Mitigating SIS Spreading Processes: Event-triggered controller synthesis

 for all $i \in \mathcal{V}$ and $j \in {\cal N}^{\rm out} _i$.

 \end{myprop} \rprop{gpproposition} is shown by providing sufficient conditions for the control objective to be achieved under the continuous-time controller (see \rlem{emulationlemma} in Appendix~A), and then translate the conditions into the posynomial constraints as shown in \req{gpthree}--\req{gptwo}.
-For the detailed proof, see Appendix~A.
+For the detailed proof, see Appendix~A. \begin{myrem}[On the selection of the cost function $g_c$] \normalfont For example, one could select the (posynomical) cost function $g_c(\cdot)$ as follows:

-\begin{myrem}[On designing the Lyapunov parameter $p$] \normalfont Note that the Lyapunov parameter $p \in \mathbb{R}^n _{>0}$ is \textit{given} in \rprop{gpproposition}, which means that $p$ must be chosen apriori before designing the control gains.
-For example, one could choose $p = [p_1, \ldots, p_n]^\mathsf{T}$ (before designing the control gains) by solving the following linear program: